Local analytic classification of q-difference equations: -Gevrey theorem of Borel-Ritt and flat functions

 \section{$q$-Gevrey theorem of Borel-Ritt and flat functions}

-The classical theorem of Borel-Ritt says that any formal power series is the asymptotic expansion, in Poincar\'e's sense, of some germ of analytical function in a sector of the complex plane with vertex $0$.
+The classical theorem of Borel-Ritt \cite[chap.
+XI, \S 1]{HS} says that any formal power series is the asymptotic expansion, in Poincar\'e's sense, of some germ of analytical function in a sector of the complex plane with vertex $0$ (the Gevrey version for differential equations is to be found in \S 2 of the same chapter of \emph{loc. cit.}).
 We are going to prove a $q$-Gevrey version of that theorem involving the set of functions $\AA_q^\Lambda$ and then give a characterization of the corresponding flat functions.